gyselroth/kube-icinga/README.md

 It has built-in autodiscovery and will work out of the box.
 However you can change various default configurations and deploy custom icinga objects or disable/enable kubernetes objects to monitor.

+## Features

+* Autodiscovery
+* Icinga servicegroup support
+* Create services for kubernetes nodes, services, ingresses and persistent volumes
+* Completely customizable per resurce or per resource type

 ## How does it work?

 Multiple watchers are bootstraped and listen for any kubernetes changes.
-Those changes will reflect immediately on icinga.
+Those changes will reflect immediately on your icinga environment.

 * Kubernetes namespaces will result in icinga service groups and host groups
 * Nodes will result in host objects